 - Mix in a push-up rep in-between walk up reps to make this more challenging.

-- Clench your core and abdominals for the duration of each movement.
+- Clench your core and abdominal for the duration of each movement.

 Running at an angle will increase muscle strength by forcing your body to work harder than it would during a regular run.
 Lateral runs will result in better balance, flexibility, and coordination.